jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 The first step is to create the descriptor file.
 Web scripts that are deployed in an AMP go in:

-    $TUTORIAL_HOME/webscripts-tutorial-repo/src/main/amp/config/alfresco/extension/templates/webscripts
+    $TUTORIAL_HOME/webscripts-tutorial-repo/src/main/resources/alfresco/extension/templates/webscripts

-The Alfresco Maven SDK will have created the directory structure down to "/alfresco".
-You'll have to create everything below that.
+The Alfresco Maven SDK probably created that directory structure and added an "alfresco" directory with some demo web scripts.
+Go ahead and delete the example web scripts.
+We don't need those.

 The web script framework allows web script assets to be organized in a hierarchical folder or package structure within that directory.
 This keeps your